 Dark leafy greens, such as spinach, kale, and arugula, are super for you.
 Be rewarded with loads of nutrition from leafy greens, including Vitamin K, Vitamin A, and folate.

-Leafy green vegetables are rich in folate, helping your body make more mood-regulating neurotransmitters such as serotonin, as mentioned earlier - the "feel-good" chemical.
+Leafy green vegetables are rich in folate, helping your body make more mood-regulating neurotransmitters such as serotonin, which is the "feel-good" chemical.

 8. CHAMOMILE TEA

-Of course, it’s not only all about what you’re eating when managing stress; what you’re drinking can also help or worsen the stress you're feeling.
+Of course, it’s not only about what you’re eating when managing stress; what you’re drinking can also help or worsen your stress.

 For example, consuming drinks high in sugar and caffeine, such as energy drinks, soda, or sugar-based juices, can increase your stress levels if you have them regularly.